 Once you own something, disowning it is not as easy as it sounds.
 I have an old laptop, water filter, bookshelf and an old air-conditioner which I don’t use willingly but I still own them.
 So, why don’t I sell them out – because selling out isn’t easy!
 You just won’t throw out your old fashioned (but in good condition) appliances or furniture just like that because you look for an inherent value out of the sale and it is difficult to get value in the second sales market.
 So, one usually ends up just using that old furniture or appliance until it becomes totally obsolete.
 However, the important thing to note here is that the owner has a desire and intention to get rid of it and get something new.
-Furniture or appliance rental services such as Rentomojo make it easy for individuals to keep up to date with the latest trends and yet not have the hassles of owning and disowning products.
+Furniture or appliance rental services such as Furlenco and Rentomojo make it easy for individuals to keep up to date with the latest trends and yet not have the hassles of owning and disowning products.
 Let’s call these individuals as rental customers by choice as they like to keep up with the trend and they genuinely prefer to use rentals over ownership as a lifestyle choice.

 In my point of view, rental customers come in two skins: rental customer by choice and rental customer by force.

 - Rental customers by choice are uptrend lifestyle customers who truly want different furniture periodically (say a year’s time) and who truly believe that owning, disowning and buying new furniture is a difficult way of living, and instead choose rentals as a lifestyle choice.
 These customers are not tied for money – these customers can buy expensive furniture paid in full, however, they don’t do so because they don’t believe in ownership.

 - Rental customers by force are customers who rent furniture because they lack the cash to buy the product in full or have a limited time in a city or are uncertain about their permanency in the city; they are not renting because of a lifestyle choice; they are renting because it is an efficient option within the circumstances of limited budget, impermanence or uncertainty.